-With South African athletes competing all over the world and many people involved in intensive exercise programmes, the use of a tool such as the GI to determine what types of food can enhance endurance or produce top results, is highly topical.
+With South African athletes competing all over the world and many people involved in intensive exercise programmes, the use of a tool such as the GI to determine what sports nutrition can enhance endurance or produce top results, is highly topical.

 Timing is important